dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-And finally, we have a function to certify the `index.html` file.
-Since this is a single page application, we want any requests that don't match an existing file to fallback to `index.html` so we need to handle the certification differently.
+And finally, a function specifically to certify the `index.html` file.
+Since the frontend project is a single page application, any requests that don't match an existing file should fallback to `index.html`, so certification is handled differently for this file.
+Notably by using `HttpCertificationPath::Wildcard` instead of `HttpCertificationPath::Exact`.
+This will allow the canister to return this file for any path that does not exactly match any existing paths in the tree.
+If the canister tries to return this file instead of an exact match that exists, verification will fail.

 ```rust
 const INDEX_REQ_PATH: &str = "";